Yankee Bonds Definition

 YTM is used as a discounting rate in order to arrive at the present value of the bond.

-The price of the bond using the above formula will be 1000 $, this is because coupon and YTM are the same.
-When coupons and YTM are different bonds are sold at premium or discount.
+The price of the bond using the above formula will be 1000 $.
+This is because coupons and YTM are the same.
+When coupons and YTM are different, bonds are sold at premium or discount.

-If YTM is 3% and 5%, rest other variables remaining the same, bond price will be 1037.17$ and 964.54$ respectively.
-When YTM falls, the price of the bond will rise and vice-a-versa on increase in YTM.
-When YTM falls, bonds having fixed coupon rates become popular in the market hence bonds will be available at a premium.
+If YTM is 3% and 5%, the rest of the other variables remaining the same, bond price will be 1037.17$ and 964.54$, respectively.
+When YTM falls, the price of the bond will rise and vice-a-versa on the increase in YTM.
+When YTM falls, bonds having fixed coupon rates become popular in the market; hence bonds will be available at a premium.

 - It has a lesser impact due to political, economic factors prevailing in the US.
 Bond prices will not change drastically.

-- The issuer gets access to the US market after fulfilling the complicated requirements of SEC.
+- The issuer gets access to the US market after fulfilling the complicated requirements of the SEC.

-- The issuer has a fund available for longer duration due to longer tenure of bonds
+- The issuer has a fund available for a longer duration due to the longer tenure of bonds.

 - The market can frequently provide funds at a lower cost than those available in any other market.